 Total current assets are comprised of cash, amounts receivable and prepaid expenses and deposit.
-The total current assets have decreased compared to fiscal 2017 due to cash of \$566,024 used for operations which included exploration expenses of \$462,578.
-The Company also paid \$96,813 for mineral property options for the exploration projects in Ontario.
-The decrease in cash is offset by gross proceeds from a private placement completed during the 2018 fiscal year totalling \$500,000 with \$38,328 for share issue costs paid in conjunction with the private placement.
-The amounts receivable in the current year decreased compared to fiscal 2017 due to the decrease in GST receivable accumulated for input tax credits as at October 31, 2018.
-This is due to the decrease in exploration expenditures at the end of fiscal 2018 compared to fiscal 2017.
-The decrease in prepaid expenses and deposit is due to the write-off of deferred costs paid for projects that was previously capitalized and the decrease in the deposit for the Company's credit card account.
+Cash has increased compared to fiscal 2018 due to 3 private placements totalling \$1,600,000 raised during the 2019 fiscal year.
+The Company used \$1,001,901 of the cash raised for operating and exploration activities, \$26,881 for mineral property acquisition and \$75,392 for costs in connection of the 3 private placements.
+The cash in the 2018 fiscal year decreased compared to the 2017 fiscal year due to cash inflow from proceeds from one private placement of \$500,000 and cash outflow of \$566,024 used for operations and exploration expenses, \$96,813 for mineral properties acquisition and \$37,101 for expenses for share issue costs.
+The amounts receivable include current year GST receivable accumulated for expenses in exploration activities.
+The GST receivable balance increased in the current fiscal year due to the increase in exploration activities in the last quarter in 2019 compared to the 2018 fiscal year.
+The decrease in GST receivable in the 2018 fiscal year compared to 2017 year-end is due to the decrease in GST receivable accumulated for input tax credits for exploration activities as at end of the fiscal year for October 31, 2018.
+The prepaid expenses and deposits balance decreased at the end of the 2019 fiscal year due to the decrease in the amounts of prepaid promotion expenses that were fully amortized during the 2019 fiscal year.
+The decrease in prepaid expenses and deposit for the 2018 fiscal year compared to the 2017 fiscal year is due to the write-off of deferred costs paid for projects that was previously capitalized and the decrease in the deposit for the Company's credit card account.
 Total noncurrent assets consist of reclamation deposit, furniture, computers, camp equipment, vehicle and the acquisition costs of mineral properties.
-The decrease in non-current assets is due to the writeoff of \$229,096 for the development costs for the Ashley Gold Project.
-The Company also acquired new options and made payments totalling \$96,813 in cash and issued \$60,650 in shares for property.
-The increase during the 2017 and the 2016 fiscal years are due to the purchase of equipment for the Ashley Gold Project and the option payments and related expenses paid for the acquisition of the Ashley Gold Project.
+The decrease in the non-current assets is due to the amortization of equipment and the write-off of mineral property acquisition costs for both the 2019 and the 2018 fiscal year.
+The decrease in mineral properties in 2019 fiscal year is due to the write-off of \$158,404 of costs offset by the acquisition of mineral properties of \$26,881 in cash and \$25,500 issued in shares.
+The decrease in non-current assets in the 2018 fiscal year compared to the 2017 fiscal year is due to the write-off of \$229,096 for the development costs for the Ashley Gold Project.
+During 2018, the Company also acquired new options and made payments totalling \$96,813 in cash and issued \$60,650 in shares for property.

+Current liabilities at the end of the 2019 fiscal year decreased due to the write off of accrued management fees and fees to the VP of Explorations of \$470,625.
 Current liabilities increased at the end of 2018 due to accumulation management fees not paid out to conserve cash and higher vendor payables due at the end of the year.
-Total current liabilities decreased in fiscal 2017 due to less vendor payables at year end due to the earlier camp closure as compared to fiscal 2016.
-At the end of the 2016 fiscal year, the camp was still active resulting in higher vendor payables for the Company's drilling activities at the Ashley Gold Project.
+Total current liabilities decreased in fiscal 2017 due to less vendor payables at year end due to the earlier camp closure.